IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-user-defined-functions.md

 ![Routine options]({{site.baseurl}}/assets/images/udf-routine-options.png)

-- The **Enable debugging option** is currently not available for user-defined functions.
+- Use the **Enable debugging** option to specify whether this UDF is available to be debugged.

-- The **WLM environment** option is disabled because debugging is currently not available for user-defined functions.
+- Use the **WLM environment** option to specify which Workload Manager environment will be used to debug the UDF.
+If you enable debugging but leave this field empty, the default WLM environment will used.

 - Use the **ASU time limit** option to set the ASUTIME, which is the number of CPU seconds permitted for each SQL statement.
 The default value of 0 means NO LIMIT and is not recommended.